BaibhaVatsa/advent-of-code/README.md

-# Advent of Code
+# Advent of Code 2018

-This repository contains my solutions for the Advent of Code.
-I know am pretty late to the party but will try to commit daily.
+Contains my solutions to the 2018 Advent of Code.

+## Note
+This is mainly me practicing random things so the solutions are not meant to be "fast" in any sense.
+Just simple.